CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-On-premises-Server.md

 2. Verify that NTP is configured and running.
 NTP operation is critical to proper operation of NetQ.
 Refer to [Setting Date and Time](/cumulus-linux/System-Configuration/Setting-Date-and-Time/) in the *Cumulus Linux User Guide* for details and instructions.

 3. Continue the NetQ upgrade by upgrading the NetQ Agent on each switch or host you want to monitor.
-Refer to [Upgrade the NetQ Agents and CLI](#upgrade-the-netq-agents-and-cli) for instructions.
+Refer to the next section.

-## Upgrade the NetQ Agents and CLI
+## Upgrade the NetQ Agents and CLI on Your Switches and Hosts

 Cumulus Networks recommends upgrading the NetQ Agent and CLI on each of the nodes you want to monitor to be sure you have the latest features and fixes.
 The node can be a:

   - Switch running Cumulus Linux version 3.3.2 or later
-  - Server running Red Hat RHEL 7.1, Ubuntu 16.04, Ubuntu 18.04 (NetQ 2.2.2 and later) or CentOS 7
+  - Server running Red Hat RHEL 7.1, Ubuntu 16.04, Ubuntu 18.04 (NetQ 2.2.2 and later), or CentOS 7
   - Linux virtual machine running any of the above Linux operating systems